 Biography

-His work has received numerous recognition, including the Best Paper Award at the 2018 European Conference on Computer Vision (ECCV) Workshop on Fashion, Art, and Design for his research "DesIGN: Design Inspiration from Generative Networks."
+His work has received numerous recognitions, including third place at the Data+AI Summit hackathon at San Francisco held in May 2024 (200 participants) with a multimodal LLM hack called HomeGPT.
+He was selected as an MIT 35 under 35 semi-finalist in 2020.
+He received the Best Paper Award at the 2018 European Conference on Computer Vision (ECCV) Workshop on Fashion, Art, and Design for his research "DesIGN: Design Inspiration from Generative Networks."
 He also received the Doctoral Consortium Award at the 2016 Conference on Computer Vision and Pattern Recognition (CVPR) and an NSF Fellowship for his "Write-a-Classifier Project" in 2014.
 His research on creative art generation has been featured in New Scientist Magazine and MIT Technology Review, which also highlighted his work on lifelong learning.

 He has been involved in several pioneering works in affective AI art creation and has authored or co-authored numerous award-winning papers.